Traditional games of Cuba: Traditional games

-Bolas
+Las Bolas

-Bolas involves participants shooting marbles to make them get as close to each other as possible.
+Las Bolas involves participants shooting marbles to make them get as close to each other as possible.

 Cuban dominoes

 Cuban dominoes is a game played by two teams of two players in which the goal is to reach a certain score using their dominoes as fast as possible.

 El quemado

 The game is similar to dodgeball.

 Fútbol de tres

 This game is a type of street football played by two teams of three players.

 Bat-and-ball games

 Cuatro esquinas

 Baseball5, inspired by cuatro esquinas, being played in Havana.

 Cuatro esquinas (transl. four corners) is a variation of baseball in which the only equipment used is a rubber ball.
 Players hit the ball using their hands and then attempt to run around the four corners of a square to score, with gameplay being similar to baseball.
 Baseball5 is an internationally played sport invented by the World Baseball Softball Confederation which is partially based on this game.